Rule of Saint Augustine: Medieval adoption

 By the eleventh century, various monks felt that the Rule of Saint Benedict (which had been the standard model for monastic life for the last five centuries) no longer satisfied the demands of a rapidly changing society, with its increasing urbanisation, growing literacy, and shifts in distribution of wealth and power.
 While in some cases this resulted in reforms aimed at restoring observance of the Benedictine Rule to its original purity, trimming away later additions, there also developed groups of clerics (or 'canons') living in community in a more rigorously ascetic lifestyle than that followed by the Rule of Saint Benedict, following the set of ancient texts known as the 'Rule of Saint Augustine'.
-These clerics were widely known as Canons Regular (in order to distinguish them from the traditional 'secular' canons who followed the older, Carolingian 'rule of Aachen'.), 'Augustinian canons', 'canons of St Augustine', 'Austin canons' or 'Black canons', Observance of this rule was approved for members of the clergy by the Council of Lateran (1059) and another council held at Rome four years later.
+These clerics were widely known as Canons Regular (in order to distinguish them from the traditional 'secular' canons who followed the older, Carolingian 'rule of Aachen'.), 'Augustinian canons', 'canons of St Augustine', 'Austin canons' or 'Black canons'.

 Adoption of the Rule of St Augustine subsequently spread rapidly through Western Europe.
 The early Victorine Canons embraced the Rule of St Augustine in 1113.
 In the year 1120, Norbert of Xanten chose the Rule of St Augustine as he founded the Premonstratensian Order.
 It was adopted by John of Matha in 1198 in founding the Trinitarian Order.
 At the Fourth Lateran Council (1215) it was accepted as one of the approved rules of the church.
-It was then adopted by the Order of Preachers in 1216 when their order received papal recognition.
+It was then adopted by the Dominican Order in 1216 when their order received papal recognition.
 It was also adopted by the Order of St Augustine in 1256, by the Order of Saint Paul the First Hermit in 1308 and by the Order of Mercy.
 By the fifteenth century there were over 4500 houses in Europe following the rule.
 Over 150 communities follow it today.